mvsoom/thesis/writing/thesis/chapter/arprior/main.typ

 === Implications for popular shrinkage rules
 <implications-for-popular-shrinkage-rules>

-A common heuristic prior is isotropic
+// Note: I cant find any references to "1/P" folklore in chatgpt history so we have to do a new lit search with gpt A common heuristic prior is isotropic

 $ p (a) = cal(N) ( a divides 0 , lambda I_P ) $